-In Italy, in consideration of national legislation58, forest fires do not result in changes in land use; therefore conversion of forest and grassland does not take place.
-CO2 emissions due to forest fires in forest land remaining forest land and land converting to forest land are included in table 4.A.1 of the CRF, under carbon stock change in living biomass - decrease.
-The total biomass reduction due to forest fires, and subsequent emissions have been estimated following the methodology reported in paragraph 6.2.4.
+CO2 emissions due to forest fires in forest land remaining forest land and land converting to forest land are included in carbon stock change in living biomass - decrease, in table 4.A.1 of the CRF.
+The total biomass loss due to forest fires has been estimated following the methodology reported in section 6.2.4.